-70% weighted average on proctored exams. (discussion board grade only averaged in if proctored exam average is 70% or higher) 70% weighted average on major written assignments (Not applicable in NURS 3481).
-90% on math test (Not applicable in NURS 3481).
-90% on practicum check off (Not applicable in NURS 3481).
+- 70% weighted average on proctored exams.
+(Chapter questions and clinical assignment grades only averaged in if proctored exam average is 70% or higher) - 90% on math test (Not applicable in NURS 3481). - 90% on practicum check off (Not applicable in NURS 3481).

 In undergraduate nursing courses, all grade calculations will be carried out to two decimal places and there will be no rounding of final grades.
-Letter grades for exams, written assignments, and end of course grades, etc. shall be:
+Letter grades for tests, written assignments, and end of course grades, etc. shall be: